mui/material-ui/docs/src/pages/guides/interoperability/interoperability.md

 You are encouraged to share the same theme object between Material-UI and your styles.

+If you are already using a custom theme with styled-components or emotion, it might not be compatible with Material-UI's theme specification.
+If it's not compatible, you need to render the Material-UI's ThemeProvider <b>first</b>.
+This will ensure the theme structures are isolated.
+This is ideal for the progressive adoption of Material-UI's components in the codebase.

 ```jsx
 const CustomizedSlider = styled(Slider)(
   ({ theme }) => `